 2. Avoid staying in the big hotels – especially the ones near the highways.

 A line of hotels along the highway at the northern coast is one of our least favourite places on the island.
 However, these hotels are likely to be sold to you in a package tour.
-Instead, look for the small family owned hotels and Airbnbs.
+Instead, look for the small family owned hotels, Airbnbs or HOME AWAY.

 3. Try to meet the locals!